 Lot 203 served as a waste disposal area in the 1940s.
 Subsequently, it was used for storage of scrap metal and other items, including DDT and PCB transformers.
 On January 4, 1989, two 55-gallon drums were unearthed while an employee was relocating metal bunkbeds.
 Additional drums were discovered while attempting to clear the area.
 One drum was clearly labeled DDT.
-DRMO-Memphis made the decision to close Lot 203 until sampling and analysis could prove that workers would not be exposed to a hazardous environment.
+DRMR-Memphis with the concurrence of Marine Corps Base, Camp Lejeune, made the decision to close Lot 203 until sampling and analysis could prove that workers would not be exposed to a hazardous environment.
 Sampling events have occurred and have demonstrated no hazardous threat to health from surface soil releases.

-On February 1, 1989, Facilities and Base Safety conducted a site survey of Lot 203.
-The purpose of this site survey was to identify using soil gas analysis, the presence of volatile organic compounds that could potentially affect personnel working at Lot 203.
-The Organic Vapor Analyzer (OVA-Foxboro Model 128) and soil auger were The OVA is designed primarily to quantitatively and used. qualitatively identify organic vapors at hazardous waste sites.
-Eleven test sites on Lot 203 were tested.
-The procedure which was followed included an initial measurement of vapors on the surface soil, prior to removing subsurface soil to a depth of approximately 18 inches using the hand auger.
-A measurement for the presence of organic vapors was made in each auger hole using the portable gas chromatograph in the survey made for organic vapor detection.
+On February 1, 1989, Marine Corps Base Facilities and Base Safety conducted a site survey of Lot 203.
+The purpose of this site survey was to identify, using soil gas analysis, the presence of volatile organic compounds that could potentially affect personnel working at Lot 203.
+A Organic Vapor Analyzer (OVA-Foxboro Model 128) and soil auger were used to sample the area.
+The OVA is designed primarily to quantitatively and qualitatively identify organic vapors at hazardous waste sites.
+Eleven test sites on Lot 203 were tested. procedure which was followed included an initial measurement of vapors on the surface soil, prior to removing subsurface soil to a depth of approximately 18 inches using the hand auger.
+A measurement for the presence of organic vapors was made in each auger hole using the portable gas chromatograph.
 The sensitivity of the equipment is from 0 to 1,000 ppm.
 All subsurface soil tests were negative with exception of Test 4 Site Area, near the "Demil Area."
 At Test 4 Site, where a soil stain was observed, an initial reading of >1000 ppm was indicated in subsurface soil.
-This test was followed up by a subsurface soil test approximately 10 feet north (20 ppm), and addite onal test holes located as close to the fence as possible (negative results) at approximately 20 feet to the north, east and south of the initial reading (all negative results).
+This test was followed up by a subsurface soil test approximately 10 feet north (20 ppm), and additional test holes located as close to the fence as possible (negative results) and at approximately 20 feet to the north, east and south of the initial reading (all negative results).
 No evidence of organic vapors were found on the other test sites.
-This indicates there is no shallow soil contamination representing a threat to the health and safety of persons utilizing Lot 203.
+These tests indicate there is no shallow soil contamination representing a threat to the health and safety of persons utilizing Lot 203.

-On November 15, 1989, installation Restoration Manager and Base Safety personnel conducted a second site survey of Lot 203 using an AIM 815 Z. The AIM 815 Z is used by the Base Fire Department during emergency spill operations.
+On November 15, 1989, the Installation Restoration Manager and Base Safety personnel conducted a second site survey of Lot 203 using an AIM 815 Z. The AIM 815 Z is used by the Base Fire Department during emergency spill operations.
 The AIM 815 Z determines organic vapors and explosive gases and will produce individual readings for each gas.
 Test Site 4 from the February 1989 site survey was retested in several areas surrounding the original test site.
 All tests were negative for surface soils.
 The rest of the test sites all proved to be negative as well, including the DDT drum area.

 Based on these two sampling events, best management practices indicate normal operations of Lot 203 should continue.
 A full investigation of subsurface soils and groundwater will be started sometime later this year.